 Work With Experienced Online Defamation Removal Attorneys Today!

 While sites like PissedConsumer, and other consumer advocacy websites and forums like Beware.org and WebActivism, have their place and purpose in today’s society, they should still be approached with caution.
 PissedConsumer.com’s overall message is one of transparency and in the furtherance of fair business practices, but the form in which it executes it may not be the most constructive.

 Darcy was an absolute joy to work with!
 She produced results in a very timely manner having a couple dishonest websites and internet searches removed that were posted by a former, very disgruntled employee.
 She has restored a little peace in our home.
 Worth every cent!
 We can’t thank Darcy and Minc, LLC enough.

 JWY,Oct 19, 2018

-To discuss your options and get started on formulating an effective take-down strategy, call us for a free, no-obligation, initial consultation at (216) 373-7706, or schedule a meeting by filling out our online contact form today.
+To discuss your options and get started on formulating an effective take-down strategy, call us for a free, no-obligation, initial consultation with an intake specialist at (216) 373-7706, or schedule a meeting by filling out our online contact form today.

 Reputation Lawyer Tip: When confronting cyber-bullying and online defamers, it’s highly recommended you document everything.
 The more evidence, the stronger you claim.
 Screenshot all defamatory and malicious posts, and store them in electronic form.
 Additionally, having an independent third-party document such evidence is an effective way to prove you didn’t tamper with any evidence, further solidifying your claim.